konacurrents/UnwindExample/README.md

 'NSInvalidArgumentException', reason: 'Receiver (<HelpViewController: 0x7ff34671ed10>) has no segue with identifier 'unwindHome''
 ```

 NOTE: the Storyboard Unwind Segue must be created in the Storyboard tool.
 So it needs an Action, which is why the unused placeholde is valuable.
+You must also add an SegueIdentifier so it can be retrieved in the "performSegueWithIdentifier' call.

 Also: the segue must have an Identifier (like unwindHome) and an action (like unwindHome:) otherwise the dynamic version, where performSegueWithIdentifier is used, won't work (as there is no identifier matching).